Correlated decoherence in a common environment activated by relative motion: Experimental relevance and possible implementations

 \section{Experimental relevance and possible implementations}

-Although the present analysis is formulated within an effective field-theoretic OQS description, its essential ingredients admit direct experimental analogues.
+Although the present analysis is formulated within an effective field-theoretic OQS description, its essential ingredients admit possible experimental realizations.
 The mechanism requires a common structured bosonic environment, a finite propagation length, and a Doppler-shifted spectral overlap that activates a resonant channel.
 Among the available platforms, superconducting and phononic architectures provide a particularly natural route because synthetic motion can be implemented without literal mechanical displacement.

 Motion-induced effects are already emulated in superconducting circuits through time-dependent boundary conditions.
 In particular, the dynamical Casimir effect has been observed in microwave circuits by modulating the effective electrical length of a coplanar waveguide with a SQUID termination \cite{Wilson2011,Lahteenmaki2013}.
 Structured bosonic environments with finite propagation length are also available in circuit quantum acoustodynamics and related phononic platforms, where long-lived acoustic modes with tunable spectral properties can couple strongly to superconducting qubits \cite{Chu2017,Manenti2017,Gustafsson2014,OConnell2010,Satzinger2018,Kitzman2023}.
 These ingredients make superconducting--phononic devices a promising setting for the present effect.
+Propagating microwave and phononic quantum channels have been realized~\cite{Kurpiers2018,Bienfait2019}, together with two-qubit correlated-noise spectroscopy~\cite{vonLupke2020}.
+The complete protocol remains to be implemented.

-A concrete realization is provided by two spatially separated qubits or boundary resonators coupled to a common propagating phononic channel \cite{Gustafsson2014,Chu2017,Manenti2017}.
-In this setting, the relative velocity is replaced by a synthetic drift velocity generated through traveling-wave modulation or a moving-frame protocol, yielding an experimentally tunable version of the threshold condition $v>2u_\phi$ for the onset of the correlated channel.
-The detailed correspondence between the effective theory and this synthetic-motion superconducting--phononic implementation is summarized in Table~\ref{platform_mapping}.
+A proof-of-principle realization would combine two spatially separated multimode boundary bands or short resonator arrays with a common propagating phononic channel~\cite{Bienfait2019}.
+Auxiliary superconducting qubits would probe the collective boundary modes rather than represent the continuum fields $\phi_A$ and $\phi_B$~\cite{Manenti2017,Kitzman2023}.
+In this setting, the relative velocity is replaced by a synthetic drift velocity generated through traveling-wave modulation or a moving-frame protocol.
+A traveling modulation with angular frequency $\Omega_m$ and wave number $q_m$ defines the synthetic velocity